 Maple syrup, agave nectar, and other natural sweeteners: Use sweeteners, even natural ones, sparingly in the morning!

 Fresh whole grain breads, rolls, bagels, and English muffins: Mix and match for variety; keep some in the freezer.

-Spreads for bread: All-fruit preserves, nonhydrogenated margarine, nondairy cream cheese, peanut and other nut butters.
+Spreads for bread: All-fruit preserves, nonhydrogenated vegan buttery spread, nondairy cream cheese (Daiya makes a good one!), hummus, peanut and other nut butters.

 Non-dairy milks: Almond, rice, hemp or soy milks in aseptic cartons are useful to have on hand in plain, vanilla and/or chocolate flavors.

 - Mushroom and Bell Pepper Scrambled Tofu

 - Explore the array of muffin recipes in Muffin Mania